top of page

 I gave up breeding for a few years.
 My parents purchased my Labradors and continued my breeding program.
 I need some time to get back to where I wanted to be in my life.
 I had let a very close friend turn my life in to a show for her own benefit and it turned my life upside down.

-Getting back to my ruts
+Getting back to my roots

 About a year and half ago my husband and I purchased back My Labradors and took my house back.
-It has been a working progress and things take time.
+It has been a working progress, and things take time.
 We are still working on a plan to build a kennel *Really our dogs all get along and we have them with us all the time* but still would like to have one built so if we were to leave home for a weekend we can have someone come in and care for them without the fear that one may run off or something happen to one of our dogs.
 We treat our dogs like they are our kids.
 They are family first, breeding second.

-My Dream kennel would be each dog has a 10X10 covered run with and an outside exercise area that is around 100 X 100 maybe bigger to pay in. we for the most part just let them run our 5+ Acres but its not fully Fenced so we couldn't just let someone have them out to run because they have gone looking for us when we are not home.
+My Dream kennel would be each dog has a 10X10 covered run with and an outside exercise area that is around 100 X 100 maybe bigger to pay in. we for the most part just let them run our 5+ Acres but it's not fully Fenced so we couldn't just let someone have them out to run because they have gone looking for us when we are not home.
 So, the kennel and exercise area are very much needed.

 Whelping a Litter of puppies